 Although, as a private student, it is up to you to carry out independent study or find private tuition, the school which has accepted you has a responsibility to forward details of your entry to the exam board, keep you informed of exam timetables, tell you where exams will take place, define coursework deadlines (if any), dispatch your completed coursework to the examiner and indicate where you collect your results from and when.

-Although independent study can save you in course fees, it is still recommended that you hire a tutor to guide you through the course and teach you vital exam techniques in order to help you achieve a high grade.
+Although independent study can save you in course fees, it is still recommended that you hire maths tutors to guide you through the course and teach you vital exam techniques in order to help you achieve a high grade.
 This may result you in spending the same amount of money, if not more, on the road to completing your A Level.

 Be sure to weigh up your options in terms of suitability and financial implications before making any concrete decisions.